UPchieve/subway/README.md

 1. Node.js
 2. MongoDB

-See `.tools-versions` for version info.
+See `.tool-versions` for version info.

 ### Version management